fastify/fastify-redis/README.md

 You may also supply an existing *Redis* client instance by passing an options object with the `client` property set to the instance.
-In this case, the client is not automatically close when the Fastify instance is closed.
+In this case, the client is not automatically closed when the Fastify instance is closed.

 ```js